adamthwaite @ one-name.org

 Some years later in Kirkby Stephen four Adamthwaite brothers were born who were nephews of the first Rev. John Adamthwaite, Rector of Baxterly.
+[Editor's note: we now believe there was no connection between the first Rev John Adamthwaite DD mentioned above and the four brothers born in Kirkby Steven].
 In order of seniority they were Joseph born 1774, Edmund born 1777, William born 1780 and John born 1783.
 With the exception of Edmund, of whom we shall hear more later on, all of them became clergymen.
 William was Vicar of Misterton and East Stockwith in Nottinghamshire for 40 years and appears to have died well respected, although at one time he taught at his brother’s academy at Winton.
 As the story unfolds we shall see that his two brothers were not so pious as at first appears.

 The Rev. Joseph Adamthwaite was the Minister of Bowes, Yorkshire and married Ann Bourn at Cotherstone near Bowes.
 He was master of The Ancient and Free Grammar School of Bowes at a salary of £300 per annum.
 He opened his own academy at Cotherston as outlined in the following advertisement in The Times 7th July 1801 :